Kedree/Kedree/README.md

-Hello! my name is Kedree Proffitt, I am a dual major at the University of Michigan Flint pursuing Physics and Data Analytics.
+Hello! my name is Kedree Proffitt, I ~~am~~ was a dual major at the University of Michigan Flint pursuing Physics ~~and Data Analytics~~ (they did not offer enough classes in time for me to graduate on time, I will instead graduate early).
 I enjoy using techonology to make the surreptitious kernels of knowledge that hide in plain sight more obvious.
 By using data analytics and a deep knowledge of our topic we can solve any problem that crosses our skiddish gaze!

-I am currently taking an electricity and magnetism class so my work will mostly be composed of that for a while as I have little time for much else, but some other interesting projects I have undertaken are listed below:
+Here are some highlights of some interesting projects I have undertaken:

 **Data Analytics**